EDF Filing Guide: What Changes in 2026 for Exporters

 What is the Export Declaration Form (EDF)?

 The Export Declaration Form (EDF) is a mandatory document that records the value and details of goods or services you're exporting from India.
 Under FEMA regulations, it serves as an official declaration to RBI that an export has occurred and that payment is expected.
-Every exporter in India must file it β there are no exceptions for commercial exports.
+Every exporter in India must file it, there are no exceptions for commercial exports.

-Here's how it works:Β
+Here's how EDF works:

-Why is the EDF required?
+Why is EDF required?

 The EDF is required because the RBI must track all exports and verify that foreign exchange earnings are repatriated to India.
 This is mandated under FEMA (Foreign Exchange Management Act), which regulates cross-border transactions.
 Without the EDF, RBI has no way to monitor whether export proceeds were received or repatriated as required by law.